What Is Deep Learning?

 Natural Language Processing (Transformer / LLM)

 Section titled “Natural Language Processing (Transformer / LLM)”A Transformer is a neural network architecture published in 2017.
-Its “attention mechanism” efficiently processes long-range dependencies in text.
-Virtually all modern large language models are based on the Transformer.
+It uses attention mechanisms to process sequence data.[3]
+Many modern large language models are based on Transformer-style designs.

-An LLM (Large Language Model) is a Transformer-based language model pre-trained on massive amounts of text data.
+An LLM (Large Language Model) is a language model pre-trained on large amounts of text data.
+Google’s MLCC explains LLMs through tokens, Transformers, and text prediction.[4]

 - GPT series (OpenAI): Text generation and code completion